mfractor/mfractor.github.io/docs/xamarin-forms/refactoring-and-code-generation.md

 The areas a refactoring activates depends on it's scope:

  - **Document**: Document scoped refactorings appear when you click anywhere in the document.
 The *Implement View Model* refactoring is an example of a document level refactoring.
  - **Xml Node**: Xml node scoped refactorings appear when you click on an Xml node declaration; for example `<MyNode/>`.
-The *Sort Attributes* organise refactoring is an example of a xml node level refactoring.
+The *Sort Attributes* organize refactoring is an example of a xml node level refactoring.
  - **Xml Attributes**: Xml attribute scoped refactorings appear when you click on an Xml attribute declaration or value; for example `MyAttribute="MyValue"`.
 The *Extract Into Property Binding* refactoring is an example of a xml attribute level refactoring.

 Each refactoring within the [Refactorings](/xamarin-forms/tools-in-depth/refactorings.md) article lists the **Scope** it will execute in and then describes the conditions the operation activates within.